Embassy of the Free Mind: Collection

 The museum has a collection of more than 25,000 books on Hermeticism, Rosicrucianism, alchemy, mysticism, gnosis, Western esotericism and religious studies.
 Other areas covered within the library include sufism, kabbalah, anthroposophy, theosophy, pansophism, freemasonry and the Holy Grail.

 The library owns about 4,500 manuscripts and printed books from before 1900, and more than 20,000 books (primary and secondary sources) printed after 1900.
 The collection of the Bibliotheca Philosophica Hermetica includes Corpus Hermeticum (1503) printed on parchment, Robert Fludd's Utriusque cosmi historia (1617).
 Moreover, the museum possesses Atalanta Fugiens (1617) written by Michael Maier, the Biblia Polyglotta (1573) printed by Christoffel Plantijn, and a collection of works by Gustav Meyrink.

+Source Library

+Source Library is an initiative of the Embassy of the Free mind, which was launched on February 22nd, 2026.
+Source Library is a digital library with more than 15.000 rare historical texts with a focus on the fifteenth through nineteenth centuries.
+Using artificial intelligence, these texts are translated into modern English.
+This collection includes works from thirteen major digital libraries worldwide.
+Source Library is free to read and cite.